chalatz/tours/pages/links/parks-natural-beauty/butterflies.md

   - figures:
     - thumb: img/butterflies_valley/valley_of_the_butterflies_5_thumb.jpg
       href: img/butterflies_valley/valley_of_the_butterflies_5.jpg
-      alt: Rhodes Butterflies Valley, Rhodes Shore Excursions
+      alt: Butterflies Valley Rhodes Excursion
-      caption: The Valley of the Butterflies in Rhodes
+      caption: The Valley of the Butterflies in Rhodes Greece
     - thumb: img/butterflies_valley/valley_of_the_butterflies_6_thumb.jpg
       href: img/butterflies_valley/valley_of_the_butterflies_6.jpg
       alt: Greece Butterflies Valley, Rhodes Private Tours